Student & Family Handbook

 Statement of inclusiveness

-Trackers is a community built on the strength of our diversity, the passion of our individuals, and our relationship with the more than human world.
-We believe strongly that a mix of diverse ideas, viewpoints, experiences and values is needed for our community to grow and thrive.
-We also carefully consider our impact on our land, and the natural communities that call it home.
-All positions, camps, courses and sites are open to application by people of all histories, backgrounds, genders, identities and abilities.
-Trackers does not discriminate based on race, gender identity, gender preference, nationality, religion, or abelness.
+Portland Forest School of the Pacific Northwest is a community built on the strength of our diversity, the passion of our individuals, and our relationship with the more than human world.
+We believe strongly that a mix of diverse ideas, viewpoints, experiences, and values is needed for our community to grow and thrive.
+All positions, programs, courses, and sites are open to people of all histories, backgrounds, genders, identities, and abilities.
+Portland Forest School of the Pacific Northwest does not discriminate based on race, color, national origin, sex, gender identity, orientation, religion, or ability.

 Forest School Directory